-- Chapter 1, "Product Description" provides an overview of the SRL software. - Chapter 2, "Programming Models" describes the supported programming models in the Linux environment. - Chapter 3, "Device Handling" describes the concept of a device, the various types of devices, how they are named, and how to access information about devices. - Chapter 4, "Event Handling" describes the event handling mechanisms provided by the SRL software. - Chapter 5, "Error Handling" describes the error handling facilities provided by the SRL software including information on how to implement event handlers. - Chapter 6, "Application Development Guidelines" provides guidelines for selecting and implementing one of the supported programming models. - Chapter 7, "Using the Synchronous Model" provides guidelines for implementing the Synchronous programming model. - Chapter 8, "Using the Asynchronous Model" provides guidelines for implementing the Asynchronous programming model. - Chapter 9, "Using the Extended Asynchronous Model" provides guidelines for implementing the Extended Asynchronous programming model. - Chapter 10, "Getting Information About the Structure of a System" describes the Device Mapper API that can be used to retrieve information about the structure of a system, such as the number of physical boards, virtual boards, and devices. - Chapter 11, "Building Applications" provides guidelines for building applications that use the SRL software. - A Glossary provides a definition of terms used in this guide.
+- Chapter 1, "Product Description" provides an overview of the SRL software. - Chapter 2, "Programming Models" describes the supported programming models in the Windows® environment. - Chapter 3, "Device Handling" describes the concept of a device, the various types of devices, how they are named, and how to access information about devices. - Chapter 4, "Event Handling" describes the event handling mechanisms provided by the SRL software. - Chapter 5, "Error Handling" describes the error handling facilities provided by the SRL software including information on how to implement event handlers. - Chapter 6, "Application Development Guidelines" provides guidelines for selecting and implementing one of the supported programming models. - Chapter 7, "Using the Synchronous Model" provides guidelines for implementing the Synchronous programming model. - Chapter 8, "Using the Asynchronous Model" provides guidelines for implementing the Asynchronous programming model. - Chapter 9, "Using the Extended Asynchronous Model" provides guidelines for implementing the Extended Asynchronous programming model. - Chapter 10, "Using the Asynchronous with Windows® Callback Model" Provides guidelines for implementing the Asynchronous with Windows® Callback programming model. - Chapter 11, "Using the Asynchronous with Win32 Synchronization Model" Provides guidelines for implementing the Asynchronous with Win32 Synchronization programming model. - Chapter 12, "Getting Information About the Structure of a System" describes the Device Mapper API that can be used to retrieve information about the structure of a system, such as the number of physical boards, virtual boards, and devices. - Chapter 13, "Building Applications" provides guidelines for building applications that use the SRL software. - A Glossary provides a definition of terms used in this guide.